Support staff and children

 - To be constantly enquiring and curious

 In the next Steps, you’ll investigate some of the topics which feature in the DISS project and relate to this Week’s topics’, starting with the importance of asking the right questions.
-In Step 4.7, you exercised your listening skills where we asked you to use questions that would open a conversation and allow the speaker to talk at length.
+In Step 4.8, you exercised your listening skills where we asked you to use questions that would open a conversation and allow the speaker to talk at length.
 Did you feel this was easy to do or did it require more practice?
 How many attempted questions did it take?“Support staff are there to make sure the teacher’s vision can be converted into daily practicalities, without support staff school would just be an idea not a realty.” – Bryn Watkinson

 - Blatchford P., Russell A., Webster R. Reassessing the Impact of Teaching Assistant: How research challenges practice and policy.
 1st ed.
 Routledge; 2011.

 Our purpose is to transform access to education.

 We offer a diverse selection of courses from leading universities and cultural institutions from around the world.
 These are delivered one step at a time, and are accessible on mobile, tablet and desktop, so you can fit learning around your life.

 We believe learning should be an enjoyable, social experience, so our courses offer the opportunity to discuss what you’re learning with others as you go, helping you make fresh discoveries and form new ideas.

 You can unlock new opportunities with unlimited access to hundreds of online short courses for a year by subscribing to our Unlimited package.
 Build your knowledge with top universities and organisations.